 As a small charity, our income and expenditure varies significantly year by year.
-We rely heavily on membership subscriptions, funds raised by our local groups, as well as donations from trusts and foundations and some corporate partners.
-In recent years we have received some exceptionally generous legacy donations, which we are using to invest for the future.
-Our financial year runs from 1 November to 31 October so FY2024 ended on 31 October 2024.
+We rely heavily on membership subscriptions, funds raised by our local groups, as well as donations from trusts and foundations.
+In 2023, we received some exceptionally generous legacy donations, which meant that our income exceeded our expenditure.
+We are using these funds to invest for the future.
+Our financial year runs from 1 November to 31 October.